Vioneta/actions/README.md

   push:
   pull_request:
   schedule:
-    - cron:  '0 0 * * *'
+    - cron: "0 0 * * *"

 jobs:
   validate:
     runs-on: "ubuntu-latest"
     steps:
       - uses: "actions/checkout@v4"
-        - uses: "home-assistant/actions/hassfest@master"
+      - uses: "Vioneta/actions/hassfest@master"
 ```

 This will run the `hassfest` action on every push and pull request to all branches, as well as every midnight.

 ## Helpers

-_A collection of GitHub Action helpers, these are considered internal to the Home Assistant organization on GitHub and will change without warning._
+_A collection of GitHub Action helpers, these are considered internal to the Vioneta organization on GitHub and will change without warning._

 - [git-init](./helpers/git-init/action.yml)
 - [info](./helpers/info/action.yml)